GXQ-ing/tor-multimodal/README.md

 # tor-multimodal
-A Multimodal Deep Learning Framework for Tor Entry Node Traffic Identification.
+A Multimodal Framework for Heterogeneous Traffic Identification at Tor Entry Nodes